ejosafat/random-bonusly/README.md

 ```
 $ random-bonusly
 ```
-and you'll create a +1 bonus to a random person, with a random quote from Star Trek (default) or from any set you specify, and the hashtag #why-so-serious.
+and you'll create a +1 bonus to a random person, with a random quote from Star Trek (default) and the hashtag #why-so-serious.
 ## Getting started
 This application is dependent on Node 6.x and an old application known as fortune(s).
 To install node you can use
 ```